MetPX/sarracenia/doc/subscriber.rst

 source.
 In these examples, it is actually injected by DataInterchange staff, and the names are chosen to represent the origin of the data.

-If the package installed on your computer is version 2.17.12a7 or higher, a bit of discovery has been added to the application, and you should be able to list the available configurations with *sr_subscribe list* ::
+you should be able to list the available configurations with *sr_subscribe list* ::

   blacklab% sr_subscribe list